Warboyse History, Family Crest & Coats of Arms

 Early Origins of the Warboyse family

 The surname Warboyse was first found in Cambridgeshire, formerly Huntingdonshire where it is now a large parish and village.
 The village dates back to pre-Conquest times where the first listing was Weardebusc in 974.
 Literally the place name probably means "bush of a man called Wearda" having derived from the Old English personal name + busc.

 By the time of the Domesday Book, the lands were held listed as lands of St. Benedict of Ramsey.
-Looking back further, the family was originally derived from Verbois, near Rouen in Normandy
+Looking back further, the family was originally derived from Verbois, near Rouen in Normandy.

 Early History of the Warboyse family

 This web page shows only a small excerpt of our Warboyse research.
 Another 69 words (5 lines of text) covering the years 1200 and 1261 are included under the topic Early Warboyse History in all our PDF Extended History products and printed products wherever possible.

 Warboyse Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Warboy, Warboyse, Warboise, Wardboys, Gardboys, Garboys, Worboy, Worboys and many more.

 Early Notables of the Warboyse family (pre 1700)

 More information is included under the topic Early Warboyse Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Warboyse family to the New World and Oceana
+Migration of the Warboyse family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Warboyse or a variant listed above were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..